BrianBrophy/OpenStack-Installation/README.md

 <pre>git clone https://github.com/BrianBrophy/OpenStack-Installation.git</pre>

-- Edit icehouse-install.ini and ensure configuration looks good.
+- Edit juno-install.ini and ensure configuration looks good.
 Within the control section, be sure the network_address_management matches the IP of your Control Node's manegement interface.
 Pay close attention to the compute section, ensuring the references to the network interfaces are correct.

-<pre>vi icehouse-install.ini</pre>
+<pre>vi juno-install.ini</pre>

 - As root, run the installer:

-<pre>python icehouse-setup-compute-node.py</pre>
+<pre>python juno-setup-compute-node.py</pre>

 # Using OpenStack